stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 Where _count_ is the size of the resource (which can be an array) and _stages_ specifies where the resource is used in the pipeline.

-A convenience builder is added to the binding and the following method to populate the corresponding Vulkan structure:
+A convenience builder is added to the binding and the following method populates the corresponding Vulkan structure:

 ```java
 private void populate(VkDescriptorSetLayoutBinding info) {